 Visit The Tasmanian Museum and Art Gallery

 After the ferry has dropped you back at Hobart’s Brooke Street Pier, venture to the nearby Tasmanian Museum and Art Gallery (TMAG).
-Whether you’re travelling with the whole brood or on a couple’s weekend break, it’s a fine spot to mop up an hour or two.
+Whether you’re travelling with the whole brood or on a couple’s romantic weekend break, it’s a fine spot to mop up an hour or two.
 There’s an entire gallery dedicated just to the under-sevens here, and an impressive collection of colonial artworks and artefacts to boot.

 Dine at Fico for dinner